Read about how successful these members have been!

 Brenda has also worked for the Vermont Housing Finance Agency as Development Director, Brenda was a Ford Foundation Leader for a Changing World 2002, completed the Achieving Excellence in Community Development program at the Kennedy School of Government in 2003, is past President of the National Community Land Trust Network, and serves on the Governor’s Housing Council of Vermont, the Federal Reserve Bank of Boston’s Community Development Committee and the Federal Home Loan Bank of Boston’s Affordable Housing Program Advisory Committee.

-Cheryl Read is our CAO and HR Director.
+Cheryl Read is our Chief Administrative and Financial Officer.
 She came to CHT in 2008 after playing an integral role in the management of her family’s business for ten years, and working at Opportunities Credit Union for three.
 Cheryl has managed our lending programs since 2010 maintaining a strong focus on program efficiency, sustainability and regulatory compliance.
 She joined the executive team in June, 2017 and is responsible for all human resources functions as well as the Information Technology and Administration Teams.

 Director of Asset Management & Special Initiatives